 - For extensions starting with 9: dial +64 7 837 extension.

 - For extensions starting with 3: dial +64 7 2620 + the last 3 digits of the extension e.g. 3123 = +64 7 262 0123.

-Assess, analyse and reflect on the components of children's oral and written language in relation to course reading material and current research;
+- assess, analyse ,and critically reflect on the components of students’ oral and written language in relation to course reading material and current research;

-Identify the components of phonological awareness and how these enable children to encode and decode oral and written language;
+- identify the components of phonemic and phonological awareness and how these enable students to encode and decode oral and written language;

 The internal assessment/exam ratio (as stated in the University Calendar) is 100:0.
 There is no final exam.
 The final exam makes up 0% of the overall mark.